Filip Turek

-Filip Turek (born 15 October 1985) is a Czech far-right politician, entrepreneur, and former racing driver.
-He was elected as a Member of the European Parliament in the 2024 European Parliament election, as the lead candidate for the Přísaha and Motorists alliance.
+Filip Turek (born 15 October 1985) is a Czech far-right politician, and former racing driver.

+He was elected as an MEP in the 2024 European Parliament election as the lead candidate for the Přísaha and Motorists alliance.
 In the 2025 Czech parliamentary election, his party Motorists for Themselves was elected to parliament with 6.8% of the vote, and Turek became an MP.

 Early life and education

 Turek was born on 15 October 1985 in Prague.
 He received his bachelor degree in commercial law from the private, now-defunct College of Applied Law (Vysoká škola aplikovaného práva), and his master's degree from the private University College Prague.
+Turek has refused to give journalists access to his bachelor thesis, though he has provided pictures of the front page.
+In his master's thesis, he wrote about the critical views of former Czech president Václav Klaus on American interventionism.

 Early career

 From 2015 to 2017, Turek was a competitive racing driver, participating in 27 races.
 The nature of Turek's racing successes has been the subject of debate.
 Data journalists Kateřina Mahdalová and Michal Škop reported that his wins were in categories where he either raced alone or with one or two opponents, including one amateur and one child, often racing in weaker cars, and Turek usually finished in one of the last or in last place.

 In 2015, Turek self-published Paraziti v nás (lit.
 'Parasites inside Us'), written by his mother, Eleni Turková, a book about alternative healing methods.
 During the COVID-19 pandemic, one of his companies, Zapper-Club s.r.o., of which he was one of two executives until February 2022 and the sole partner until August 2023, marketed uncertified "antivirus" home remedies to seniors and others.
 The Czech Agriculture and Food Inspection Authority issued a warning against the company.
 However, Turek himself denies any role in these activities.